How hard is it to verify a classical shadow?: Complexity of specific protocol classical shadows

 First we focus on the Huang, Kueng and Preskill protocol using local Clifford measurements \cite{HKP20} (for details on the protocol check \cref{par:HKP}).
 We will call the $\CSV$ problem that is based on this protocol $\CSV_{\text{HKP}}$.

 \begin{definition}[$\CSV_{\cfont{HKP}}$] The definition is the same as \cref{def:CSV} only now our classical shadow has the structure dictated by the HKP local Clifford measurement protocol.
 That means the following: \begin{itemize} \item The shadow $S$ consists of $L=\poly(n)$ strings, $\{s_i\}_{i=1}^L$, each of which encodes the Pauli-basis measurement and the measurement outcome of each round of the protocol.
-More formally, each string will be of the form $(P,b)_1,\dots,(P,b)_n$ with $P\in\{X,Y,Z\}$ and $b\in\{-1,1\}$, where $(P,b)_i$ denotes the basis and the measurement outcome of the $i$-th qubit. \item $O$ is a set of $k$-local observables on $n$-qubits, with $k=O(1)$. \item The recovery algorithm applies the inverse depolarizing channel to extract the snapshot operators $\hat{\eta}$ from $S$ and aggregates estimates via the \emph{median of means} (MoM) technique. \end{itemize}
+More formally, each string will be of the form $(P,b)_1,\dots,(P,b)_n$ with $P\in\{X,Y,Z\}$ and $b\in\{-1,1\}$, where $(P,b)_i$ denotes the basis and the measurement outcome of the $i$-th qubit. \item $O$ is a set of $m=\poly(n)$ $k$-local observables on $n$-qubits, with $k=O(1)$. \item The recovery algorithm applies the inverse channel to extract the snapshot operators $\hat{\eta}$ from $S$ and aggregates estimates via the \emph{Median of Means} (MoM) technique, subject to the range convention of \Cref{rem:range-convention}. \end{itemize}

-\end{definition} We sometimes speak of the snapshot operator associated to a stored label; it is not stored explicitly but computed in recovery.
+\end{definition} We sometimes speak of the snapshot operator, $\hat{\eta}$, associated to a stored string $(P,b)$; it is not stored explicitly but computed in recovery.
 The map $s\rightarrow \hat{\eta}$ is a bijection onto the set of achievable snapshots, so storing strings or storing snapshots are equivalent representations, hence we freely use “strings” and “snapshots” interchangeably when no confusion can arise.